 Once the platelet-rich layer is isolated, the patient returns to the treatment room, where it is injected back into the site of injury, or in the case of cellulite, the site of the damaged skin and stiff collagen strands which cause the dimpled appearance.
 The concentrated platelets trigger the body’s natural healing response by stimulating growth factors and cytokines.

 Treatments typically take less than an hour, and most patients find that any discomfort is comparable to a flu shot.
 PRP can also be used to treat stretch marks and improve skin texture in general, see the before and after picture below.

 PRP can be used as a single treatment for cellulite, or in conjunction with other treatments, such as skin needling.
-Cosmos Clinic surgeon and injectables specialist Dr Joseph Ajaka explains, “We have also started using collagen stimulation injections into the area of cellulite of concern”.
+Cosmos Clinic surgeon and injectables expert Dr Joseph Ajaka explains, “We have also started using collagen stimulation injections into the area of cellulite of concern”.